-- (1) The first four (4) papers must be received by the last day of this course for the Winter quarter, Thursday of the 10th week, by 5 PM.
+(1) The first three papers must be received by the last scheduled class of this course, quarter, Thursday of the $10^{\text{th}}$ week.
 No exceptions can be made.

-Please remember: there are deadlines and there are consequences if a student does not submit his/her paper on time.
-Late papers may be returned with a grade but without comment.
-Late work is usually inadequate work. - (2) The final report on the visit to a Christian church is due no later than the beginning of the final exam.
+Note well: there are deadlines and there are consequences if the student does not submit his or her paper on time.
+Very late papers may be returned with a grade but without comment.
+Late work is usually substandard work.

+(2) The final paper is due no later than the final exam.